hugo53/iLL/README.md

 #### Breadcrumbs
 - [RMStepsController](https://github.com/CooperRS/RMStepsController).
 This is an iOS control for guiding users through a process step-by-step.
 Take a look at [here](http://cooperrs.github.io/RMStepsController/Images/Screen3-animated.gif).

+#### Scroll View
+##### Horizontal Scroll View (left-right scroll)
+- [SwipeView](https://github.com/nicklockwood/SwipeView).
+SwipeView is a class designed to simplify the implementation of horizontal, paged scrolling views on iOS.
+It is based on a UIScrollView, but adds convenient functionality such as a UITableView-style dataSource/delegate interface for loading views dynamically, and efficient view loading, unloading and recycling.
+- [MNPageViewController](https://github.com/min/MNPageViewController).
+Simple scrolling page view container for UIViewControllers modelled after UIPageViewController.

+> We can use UIPageViewController for this purpose (horizontal scrolling), but there is a bug on iOS 6 through iOS 7 if we use option UIPageViewControllerTransitionStyleScroll.
+See [this video](http://www.apeth.com/PageViewControllerBug.mov) for more details.

 #### Minor View
 - [EAIntroView](https://github.com/ealeksandrov/EAIntroView).
 Highly customizable drop-in solution for introduction views.